DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ## Abstract

-Quốc ngữ calligraphy is a Vietnamese art form in which the Latin-based script is rendered using traditional brushwork.
-Modern image generation models can produce aesthetically rich images, yet they struggle with Vietnamese because the language depends heavily on tone marks and vowel diacritics.
-A generated image may look appealing but fail semantically, rendering `Cữu` as `Cưu`, `Chưởng` as `Chưỡng`, or `Gẫy` as `Gậy`.
-In calligraphy, these marks are linguistically mandatory; they must integrate with brush-stroke geometry at the same time.

-Although this work was registered under the Qwen Image topic, early experiments showed that Qwen Image demanded too much VRAM for rapid local iteration and made character-level errors on Vietnamese before tone-mark problems could even be isolated.
-I also tested ERNIE Image, which preserved character counts better but introduced its own tokenizer instability through byte-level BPE on capitalized diacritical forms.
-I eventually moved to Ideogram4, a Diffusion Transformer with a stronger text-rendering foundation and a Qwen3-VL-based conditioning interface that kept the original research question about Qwen-family linguistic signal intact.
+Quốc ngữ calligraphy renders the Latin-based Vietnamese script through calligraphic brushwork.
+Tone marks and vowel diacritics are linguistically mandatory, so a visually appealing image can still fail semantically if the model renders `Cữu` as `Cưu` or `Chưởng` as `Chưỡng`.
+Modern text-to-image models struggle with this because Vietnamese relies on small yet semantically decisive marks that must integrate with brushstroke geometry.

-My main contribution is an Ideogram4 DiT-LoRA pipeline organized around glyph binding to improve Vietnamese diacritic accuracy.
-The pipeline diagnoses where diacritic signal persists or degrades, fine-tunes selected DiT modules via LoRA, stabilizes high-variance checkpoints through averaging, and trains directly on multi-word layouts.
+Registered under the Qwen Image topic, the work was redirected to Ideogram4 after Qwen Image proved too VRAM-heavy and ERNIE Image showed tokenizer instability on capitalized diacritical forms.
+Ideogram4 uses Qwen3-VL-8B-Instruct as the text encoder, so the original research question about Qwen-family linguistic signal remains applicable.
+The main contribution is a DiT-LoRA pipeline organized around glyph binding: probing where diacritic signal persists in the conditioning, expanding the LoRA target from attention-only to `attention.qkv`, `attention.o`, `feed_forward.w1`/`w2`/`w3`, and `adaln_modulation`, stabilizing high-variance checkpoints through averaging, then training directly on multi-word layouts.

-Attention-only LoRA plateaued at 32–39 correct words out of 60 on a difficult single-word panel.
-Probing hidden states and projections revealed that Qwen3-VL retains diacritic signal in many cases; the bottleneck is the DiT not consistently binding that signal to correct glyph geometry.
-The LoRA target was expanded to `attention.qkv`, `attention.o`, `feed_forward.w1`, `feed_forward.w2`, `feed_forward.w3`, and `adaln_modulation`.
-The wider configuration broke through the plateau: 48/60 at the best single checkpoint, 52/60 after averaging compatible checkpoints.

-Single-word gains did not transfer automatically to multi-word images.
-A compound dataset of 4/5/7/8-word images was built, split into two center-aligned lines, covering all 406 Vietnamese diacritical token IDs at the tokenizer level.
-On the compound Eval28 panel (28 images, 168 words), the single-word gold checkpoint `soup567` produced 56 errors.
-Compound bridge fine-tuning and checkpoint averaging brought this down to 6/168 at the `soup_e4r2r3r4` milestone.
-A follow-up branch at learning rate `3e-5`, lightly averaged at 90% new + 10% old, reached 4/168 (roughly 97.6% word-level accuracy).
-Accurate Vietnamese calligraphy, it turns out, needs a strong base model plus correct diagnosis of where the linguistic signal lives, proper DiT module adjustment, checkpoint stabilization, and direct training on the multi-word layout distribution.
+Attention-only LoRA plateaued at 32–39/60.
+The wide-target configuration broke through the plateau (48/60 best single, 52/60 after averaging).
+Since single-word gains did not transfer to multi-word images, a compound dataset of 4/5/7/8-word images covering all 406 Vietnamese diacritical token IDs was built.
+On the Eval28 panel (168 words), checkpoint averaging and a final `3e-5` follow-up reduced errors from 56/168 to 4/168 (97.6% word-level accuracy).
+Accurate Vietnamese rendering requires correct diagnosis of where the diacritic signal lives, proper DiT module adjustment, checkpoint stabilization, and direct training on the multi-word layout distribution.

-**Keywords:** Vietnamese calligraphy, Qwen Image, Ideogram4, fine-tuning, LoRA, Diffusion Transformer, text-to-image generation, Vietnamese diacritics, glyph binding.
+**Keywords:** Vietnamese calligraphy, Qwen Image, Ideogram4, fine-tuning, LoRA, Diffusion Transformer, Vietnamese diacritics, glyph binding.

 ---